fac-23/Juliette-Adam-week3/README.md

 - team bio
 - contact form

-We are also planning to improve the UI design.
+We are also planning to:
+- improve the UI design
+- add JS to the user profiles so they display as tabs
+- add some more detail